mwpastore/sinja-sequel/README.md

 Progressively opt-in to Sinja::Sequel's features by enabling (1) Core, (2) Helpers and Core (the most common use-case), or (3) Extension, Helpers, and Core.
-(Pagination is automatically enabled with Core, but may need to be manually enabled under certain circumstances, detailed below).
+(Pagination is automatically enabled with Core, but may need to be manually enabled under certain circumstances, detailed below.)

 ### Core